Matheus1714/Julia/README.md

 Install the language with this [link](https://julialang.org/downloads/#current_stable_release).

+If you will have problems with the path Julia, access the [link](https://julialang.org/downloads/platform/#installation_notes).

 ## Run codes

 To run the code at runtime you can put the command line in the terminal: